We’re busily preparing for the 2022 Florida Folk Festival. This is a sampling of traditional craft demonstrations at previous festivals.

-Traditional Crafts are practiced or sustained in a family or community and serve a purpose within that family or community.
-Unlike "art for art's sake" or craft that is learned through formal instruction, traditional craft is pursued for the sake of one's occupation or faith, by social custom, or in the conduct of daily life.
-All of the traditional craftsmen listed below are demonstrating their craft's materials and techniques during the Florida Folk Festival.
+Traditional crafts are practiced or sustained in a family or community and serve a purpose within that family or community.
+Unlike "art for art's sake" or craft that is learned through formal instruction, traditional craft is pursued for the sake of one's occupation or faith, by social custom or in the conduct of daily life.
+All of the traditional craftspeople listed below demonstrate their craft's materials and techniques during the Florida Folk Festival.
 All learned their skills from their families or communities and continue the tradition as a way of honoring their heritage.

-- Ethel McDonald, Marie's Home Canning: home canning: jams, jellies, pickles, relishes; handwoven jelly baskets; handmade aprons
+- Ethel McDonald, Marie's Home Canning, jams, jellies, pickles, relishes; handwoven jelly baskets; handmade aprons.

-- George Robinson has handcrafted balsa wood products, including surf boards and key chains – located in the Folklife Area
+- George Robinson has handcrafted balsa wood products, including surf boards and key chains.

-- Mike Usina, Menorcan Magic creates hand-knotted cast nets – located near the Folklife Area
+- Mike Usina, Menorcan Magic, creates hand-knotted cast nets.

 Florida's Finest Crafters

 Florida craftspeople pursue the creative expression of their history and culture whether inspired by traditional ways of the past or styled with the designs of studio art.
 Handcrafted furniture, detailed reproductions of Native American shell carvings, rich Hungarian embroidery and handmade musical instruments are sold alongside fine jewelry, functional studio pottery, handwoven apparel, and home-made jams and jellies.
 Craftspeople demonstrate their skills throughout the craft areas, so take a leisurely stroll and visit with the artists whose work helps support the Florida Folk Festival (All craft vendors contribute a percentage of their sales to the festival).
 When you patronize these artists you are supporting both the creativity of Florida crafts and the continuation of the Florida Folk Festival.

 Craft vendors and demonstrators from previous festivals include: